valerixb/IcepapOSC/CONTRIBUTING.md

 ## Important considerations:

-In general, the contributions to IcePAPTrend should consider following:
+In general, the contributions to IcepapOCS should consider following:

 - The code must comply with the next conventions:
     * In general, we try to follow the standard Python style conventions as